(AL FATUHAT ISLAMIA - Vol. 2- Page 268)

 Horns of Satan

 Around 1500 ancestors of Saud ibn Mu-hammad took over some date groves, one of the few forms of agriculture the region could support, and settled there.
-Over time the area developed into a small town, and the clan that would become the Al Saud came to be recognized as its
+Over time the area developed into a small town, and the clan that would become the Al Saud came to be recognised as its:

-In 1745CE Mu4ammad ibn 'Abd al-Wahhab began calling for the purification and reform of Islam, and the Wahhabi movement swept across Arabia.
+In 1745CE Mu-ammed ibn 'Abd al-Wahhab began calling for the purification and reform of Islam, and the Wahhabi movement swept across Arabia.

 By 1811CE, Wahhabi leaders had waged a jihad—a holy war—against other forms of Islam on the peninsula and succeeded in uniting much of it.